Welcome to

 A simple timeline

-Westbury has a long and interesting history dating right back to 1086 when the Domesday Book describes an estate of about 5,000 acres previously held by Edith, wife of the Saxon King Edward the Confessor but now held by William I. Its population was probably in the region of 600 including 9 beekeepers, 29 pigmen and an unspecified number of potters.
+First recorded in the Domesday Book of 1086, the town, previously held by Edith, wife of the Saxon King Edward the Confessor but now held by William I, was then a thriving estate of around 5,000 acres.
+Its population was probably in the region of 600 including 9 beekeepers, 29 pigmen and an unspecified number of potters.
+By the Middle Ages, Westbury was bustling: a weekly market and annual fair were established and by 1448, the town was sending representatives to Parliament.

 Click on the images below for further information on the History of Westbury